Averykev/ETL_Chicago_Crime/README.md

 # ETL_Chicago_Crime
 ETL Project comparing Chicago crime to weather.

+INSTRUCTIONS:  To see this project, just run the different Jupyter notebooks and build out the tables using the SQL scripts.
+You can also run each of the SQL queries in PostgreSQL.

 Project Outline:

 1.)
 PROJECT SUMMARY - We pulled data from two different csv data files that we found on Kaggle.
 One of them documented all of the crime statistics for the city of Chicago